Skip to content

 Why should I use a VPN?

-The second is for an increase in security.
-Using a VPN is vital if you need to send or receive sensitive data over the Internet, especially if you’re using public WiFi.
-A VPN encrypts your Internet traffic, making it more secure and private.
+Using a VPN enhances your online privacy and security.
+It is especially important if you’re dealing with sensitive data over the Internet or using public WiFi.
+A VPN encrypts your internet traffic, making it secure and private.

 Does Firefox Have a Built-In VPN?